 A rollover is a transfer of funds from one retirement savings account to another retirement savings account type.
-The reason that you may want to rollover an account can range from dissatisfaction of the performance of your current account, a change in employment, or maybe you’ve inherited an IRA.
+The reason that you may want to roll over an account can range from dissatisfaction with the performance of your current account, a change in employment, or maybe you’ve inherited an IRA.
 Regardless of your reason, there are rules that the IRS has made clear need to be followed so that no penalties or fees come your way.

 Rollover vs. Cashing Out

 First thing’s first, the temptation to just cash out your existing 401K may be hard to resist but should be avoided at all costs.
 Not only will cashing out your retirement savings slow the growth of your account, but it will also make your money susceptible to an early withdrawal penalty by the IRS of up to 10% of your total saved funds.
 You should also be prepared to pay between 7%-25% for state and federal income taxes.
 These fees will whittle away at your retirement savings, not making it worth the short-term cash-out.

 Rolling over your account from one custodian to another will prevent the IRS, state, and federal fingers out of your savings account.
 Each custodian’s process and rules can vary, but the IRS gives account holders 60 days after distribution to deposit funds into a new account.

 Benefits of Rolling Over

 With a 401K, you can be restricted to the investments and account options that are available to you.
 With a self-directed IRA, you will be able to diversify and choose where your money is working for you, and how it’s invested.